 As you can see, there are plenty of activities in Portland for adults that will surely keep you busy on your visit.

-Whether it’s walking through a nature path right in town, trying out the popular donut shops, or just walking the downtown streets, there is so much to do in this Weird City.
+Whether it’s walking through a nature path right in town, trying out the popular donut shops, or just walking the downtown streets in search of leprechauns, there is so much to do in this Weird City.
 And if you are planning a trip across the USA, here are all the guides to United States destinations.

 Love this guide to things to do in Portland for adults?
 Pin it for later!